 And when you finished, you certainly weren't inspired to do it again and again to make sure you’re getting the best price.
 That’s the story of how people end up paying too much for insurance.

 If you’d rather leave the hard work of gathering quotes to someone else, use Jerry.
-This free app can collect quotes from up to 45 top insurance companies in seconds!
+This free app can collect quotes from over 50 top insurance companies in seconds!

 After providing you with a comprehensive cross-analysis of the best policies across providers, Jerry will handle the phone calls, paperwork, and renewals for your top pick so that you don’t have to.
 So why do all that extra work when Jerry can do it better?

 This Jerry user was thrilled with their experience, giving the app five stars: